 Dear Brothers and Sisters in Christ Jesus,

 The whole month of November is dedicated to increasing devotion to aid the souls in purgatory.
 I came across a great article on this topic in National Catholic Register written by Joseph Pronechen and printed October 24, 2011.
 The article is an interview with author Susan Tassone.
-I include here excerpts from this article:
+Here are excerpts from the article:

-Through the intercession of the Virgin Mary, St. Joseph, St. Michael and St. Paul, may God bless the Holy Souls in Purgatory and bring them to Heaven!
+Through the intercession of the Virgin Mary, St. Joseph, and St. Columbkill, may God bless the Holy Souls in Purgatory and bring them to Heaven!